The Slow Let-Down – Surviving Post-Christmas Blues

 As the week progresses, the focus shifts from the "Post-Christmas Blues" to the "New Year’s Anxiety."
 By December 28th, the world will start shouting at you to "be better," "do more," and "reinvent yourself" for 2026.

-But as a writer, I know that you cannot write a new chapter if you haven't finished reading the old one.
-The "Final Countdown" should not be a race; it should be a walk through the archives of your own year.
+As a writer, I know that one cannot write a new chapter if one has not finished reading the old one.
+The "Final Countdown" should not be a race.
+It should be a walk through the archives of your own year.

-• What were the moments you felt most "lovestruck" by life itself?
+• What were the moments you felt most in awe of life itself?

 • Where did you stand up to the "Corporate Grinch" and win back your peace?